-Lighting a fire is riskier than usual and you must get a fire permit.
-This permit may also have specific conditions to make sure you can light a fire safely and it will remain under control.
+Lighting a fire is riskier than usual and you must get a fire permit from Fire and Emergency NZ.
+This permit may also have specific conditions to make sure you can light a fire safely and that it will remain under control.